ServiceStackApps/typescript-redux/README.md

     C:\proj> jspm bundle -m src/example09/app app.js

 JSPM still requires the `system.js` module loader and your local JSPM `config.js` which maintains your installed npm dependencies.
-The resulting `index.html` now just a container for our compiled application:
+The resulting `index.html` then becomes a container for our compiled application:

 ```html
 <html>